timer26/ConsoleEngine/ConsoleEngine/README.md

 ## ConsoleEngine

-this is my attemt to create console engine that can render and manage scenes. trying to mimic gameEngines. but can be useful as base for any console base application.
+this is my attempt to create a console engine that can render and manage scenes. trying to mimic gameEngines. but can be useful as base for any console base application.
 #### feel free to use it or even contribute